Some content on this site based on material from Michigan State Web Accessibility and used with their permission.

 - There are Formatting Tools to Avoid using, both on PC and Mac Word versions.

 Headings are an important tool which allows users on screen reader to efficiently navigate to different parts of a document.
+In Word, specific Styles are used to mark different heading levels.
 To ensure that a Word document has the correct heading structure:

 - Ensure that all documents include a document title and that it is marked with a Heading 1 style.